alikhil/alikhil.github.io/_posts/2018-04-02-go-quickstart.md

 ### Run the program

-Finally, to run the program by pressing F5 button in VS Code and you should see message printed to *Debuge Console*.
+Finally, to run the program by pressing the `F5` button in VS Code and you should see the message printed to *Debug Console*.

 That's all!
 My congratulations, you have just written your first program in Go!

-### Troubleshouting
+### Troubleshooting

-If you fail to run your program and there is some message like **"Cannot find path to `go`"**.
+If you fail to run your program and there is some message like **"Cannot find a path to `go`"**.
 Try to add to your `PATH` envar with path directory where `go` binary is stored.

 For example in MacOS I have added following line to my `~/.bash_profile`: